algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 This folder contains all the interactive and visual objects in the game, including those that the player can interact with and the scenery elements.

+#### Dialogue

+This folder contains all the dialogue used in the game, including text files for character conversations.
+It organises all the content for interactions with NPCs and mission instructions.

 ### Script